Psycho Synner: Critical reception

-While only existing for three years, Psycho Synner was considered one of the worst hard rock and heavy metal bands.
-Early reviews were skeptical, but Axl Rosenberg of MetalSucks thought the debut single, "Let the Sin Begin" was "marginally better" than his previous work.
+Psycho Synner had poor critical reception during its three years of existence.
+Early reviews were skeptical; Axl Rosenberg of MetalSucks thought the debut single, "Let the Sin Begin" was "marginally better" than Spencer's previous work.
 "The track sounds kinda like a dumbed-down version of 'I'm Afraid of Americans', which I find slightly less grating than the dumbed-down '90s arena rock in which Five Finger Death Punch traffic.
 Slightly," he concluded.